 A holder of an assignment who is aggrieved by the decision of the Tribal Council to revoke his or her assignment may appeal the decision of the Tribal Council to the Tribal Court, which shall have the power to review the Tribal Council’s action only to the extent of determining whether the revocation was procedurally proper under this Chapter.
 The decision of the Tribal Court shall be final.
 If a revocation of assignment is upheld, and an eviction is called for, the Tribal Court shall have the authority to implement the eviction.

 If the assignment in question is for the benefit of a minor who is under the care of a guardian or nonmember parent, the Tribe shall make reasonable efforts to assist the guardian or nonmembers parent to come into compliance with this Chapter.

+Upon revocation, the Assignee shall be responsible for removing dwellings or property on the assignment in accordance with Section 8(d).

 SECTION 10.
 EXCHANGES AND TRANSFERS OF ASSIGNMENTS